 It was a crisp autumn afternoon, over three quarters of a century ago, when all but 10 of the approximately 40 Chicago lawyers of Italian descent, who, bound by professional and ethnic ties, and conscious of their heritage, met in the “Ashland Block”, where until fairly recently the Greyhound Bus station stood on Clark and Randolph Streets.
 Out of that meeting on October 17, 1921, the Justinian Society of Advocates (later named The Justinian Society of Lawyers) was formed.
 It was my good fortune to know many of the charter members of the “Justinians”, as they came to be known, after I was admitted to the bar and joined the Society in 1949.

-They were, in good part, leading members of the bar, as well as civic and political leaders.
+They were, in good part, leading members of the bar, as well as civic leaders.
 Some were World War I veterans; many others were also prominent in business.
 A large number of them were born in Italy and were brought as youngsters to the United States by their immigrant parents.
-Today's young lawyers have student loans to pay -- these pioneer Italian-Americans who formed our society had their families passage to pay, owed to those who financed their voyage here.
+Today’s young lawyers have student loans to pay — these pioneer Italian-Americans who formed our society had their families passage to pay, owed to those who financed their voyage here.
 Their parents had little or no formal education and no skills.
-But by dint of the great sacrifices made by these parents, plus their own hard work, both in school and at the jobs most of them had, our predecessor Justinians "made it".
-'They blazed a trail for us.
+But by dint of the great sacrifices made by these parents, plus their own hard work, both in school and at the jobs most of them had, our predecessor Justinians “made it”.
+‘They blazed a trail for us.